DrexelCS360Su2022/homework-5-agf59/README.md

 1.4 was also still harder, and I had to get a bit creative on my algorithm for it.
 Still nothing that made me pull my hair out
 1.5 was pretty easy, but I ran into issues where I wasn't getting the correct answer from the examples on the homework pdf.
 Clarification received from TA

-Problem 2: 38m
+Problem 2: 68m
 pow, g, and h were all very easy to implement as their pseudocode was basically described in perfectly clear terms from the outset. d was a bit more tricky, if only because I was struggling to understand the logic behind it.
+I wound up having to look up examples of partial application but after I saw one it immediately clicked

 Problem 3: